g-whiz/pxSort2/README.md

      implementation at a given time.
  - Animation may use same source image for each frame, progressively sorted frames, or a stream of video frames.
-   Can mix these with keyframing as well.
+   Can mixPixels these with keyframing as well.
    Option with video frames to provide frames at reduced (e.g. 1/2) framerate,
      and use sorting to interpolate frames (either use multiples of the same source frame or progressively).